Privacy Policy

 6.3 HMRC Fraud Prevention Data Security

 The fraud prevention data we collect on behalf of HMRC is transmitted directly to HMRC as HTTP headers at the time of each API request.
 This data is not used for any purpose other than statutory compliance.
-We retain a log of which headers were transmitted (but not the full header values) for audit purposes for 13 months.
+We do not retain a server-side copy of the header values after they are transmitted to HMRC; your submission’s audit record retains the HMRC correlation reference for the submission, not the raw fraud-prevention values.

 7. Your Rights